crankynetman/BGPTP/README.md

 # BGPTP
-Application for Transferring files over BGP
+BGP Transfer Protocol is an Application for Transferring files using BGP.
+Don't ask why—ask why not!